 by anthony on 09/01/10 at 3:48 pm

-Imagine a user who is ready to sign up, so they go to your form page and start filling out their information.
-The way you align your labels with your form fields can affect how easy it is for users to fill out your form.
+Imagine a user who is ready to sign up for your site.
+They go to your form page and start filling out their information.
+The way you align your labels with your fields affects how easy it is for them to fill out your form.

 Do you want to give users a quick, easy and painless experience or do you want to give them a hassle?
 If you want to make their experience quick and easy use top aligned labels on your form fields.

 Top aligned labels are faster and easier to fill out than left and right aligned labels.
 This is because top aligned labels only need half as many visual fixations.
 Top aligned labels also allow users to move down the form in one visual direction.
 Left and right aligned labels require two visual directions to fill out.